 - Driver with multiple past claims with the same solicitor.

-- Driver that demonstrates familiarity with claims process and claim evaluation.
+- A driver that demonstrates familiarity with the claims process and claim evaluation.

 - An overly enthusiastic witness present at the accident scene.

 Fleet management programmes that incorporate a fleet safety policy are most successful at preventing fraud when they cover the following areas.

 Clearly define your management’s role and commitment to preventing and detecting fraudulent claims.
 Most perpetrators of fraud engage in illegal conduct only when they perceive that they will not be caught.